HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

-# Performance Sizing Guide for Kubernetes Deployments
+# Performance sizing guide for Kubernetes deployments

 This section provides sizing guides for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
-The goal of these sizing guides is to identify the optimal Kubernetes configurations for small DX Compose setups.
+These sizing guides identify the optimal Kubernetes configurations for small, medium, and large DX workloads.
 Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 ## Introduction

-In DX Compose performance testing, it is important to determine both DX Compose container sizing and the relationships between the components that make up DX Compose.
-This sizing guidance evaluates configurations supporting 1,000 virtual users for small configuration setup.
+DX Compose performance testing determines container sizing and the relationships between DX components.
+This guide evaluates configurations that support 1,000 (small) and 30,000 (large) virtual users.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of small DX Compose configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.